← Back to BlogNutrition

 Senior/Weight CareRER×0.7–1.0~140–200 kcal~40–55g

-Use our free cat weight calculator for precise calculations.
-Enter your cat's weight, life stage, activity level, and food calories to get personalized feeding amounts.
+Want the exact number for your cat?
+Try the free cat weight calculator — plug in weight, life stage, activity level, and food calories to get a personalized result.

 Sources & References